dixahq/elevio-client-packages/README.md

 # client-packages

-This repository contains all the packages to install [Elev.io](https://elev.io/) into your site using a npm package.
+This repository contains all the packages to install [Elev.io](https://elev.io/) into your site using an npm package.
 Currently there are two packages, one that gives you imperative functions to call and the other is a React integration.

 ## Usage